aragon/osx/UPDATE_CHECKLIST.md

 ## Pre-Update

+- [ ] Make sure you are using Node v16
 - [ ] Verify that all changes of this update are reflected in [contracts/CHANGELOG.md](packages/contracts/CHANGELOG.md) by comparing the diff with the previous release commit.
 - [ ] Check that all contracts that undergo an upgrade and
   - [ ] require reinitialzation are reinitialized correctly by an `upgradeToAndCall` call to a respective method with an incremented `renitializer(X)` number